Role Cluster

 1. Last structured review: 2026-04-12.

-2. Keyword set refreshed using current engineering vacancy patterns and ATS phrasing.
+2. Keyword set refreshed around system design and api development using current engineering vacancy patterns.

 Next Step